WordPress/meta-environment/README.md

 The goal is to eventually support all of the sites in the network.

 ### Setup

 1. Follow [the Getting Started instructions for VVV](https://github.com/Varying-Vagrant-Vagrants/VVV), but use this repository's URL instead of VVV's when cloning.
 1. Visit [http://wp-meta.dev](http://wp-meta.dev) for a list of supported sites and server tools.
 1. Login to any site with username `admin` and password `password`.

+### Notes

+* Subversion repositories are checked out using version 1.8 inside the virtual machine, and the 1.8 repository format is not compatible with the svn 1.7 client.
+If you have an older client and try to run any svn commands, you'll get a `Working copy is too old` error.
+Unfortunately there is no way to downgrade the repository format, but you can work around the issue by either, 1) Upgrading your svn client to version 1.8+; or 2) Work with svn from inside the virtual machine.